janEntikan/panda3d-docs/programming/shaders/list-of-cg-inputs.rst

    \
 ``uniform sampler2DArray anything``
    \
-   A constant texture that was stored using ``setShaderInput``.
-Parameter *anything* would match data supplied by the call ``setShaderInput("anything", myTex)``
+   A constant texture that was stored using ``set_shader_input``.
+Parameter *anything* would match data supplied by the call ``set_shader_input("anything", my_tex)``

 ``uniform float4x4 anything``
-   A constant matrix that was stored using ``setShaderInput``.
-Parameter anything would match data supplied by the call setShaderInput("anything", myNodePath).
+   A constant matrix that was stored using ``set_shader_input``.
+Parameter anything would match data supplied by the call set_shader_input("anything", my_node_path).
 The matrix supplied is the nodepath's local transform.

 ``uniform float4 texpad_x``
-   X must be the name of a texture specified via shaderInput.
+   X must be the name of a texture specified via shader_input.
 Contains the U,V coordinates of the center of the texture.
 This will be (0.5,0.5) if the texture is not padded, but it will be less if the texture is padded.

 ``uniform float4 texpix_x``
-   X must be the name of a texture specified via shaderInput.
+   X must be the name of a texture specified via shader_input.
 Contains the U,V offset of a single pixel in the texture (ie, the reciprocal of the texture size).